NaveenKola2004/PYTHON/Datatypes/Datatypes.md

   - update
   - delete
 - String is ordered
--Support the Indexing and Slicing
+- Support the Indexing and Slicing
+- Allow the duplicate values

 5. String has having the indexing and slicing
 6. String is starting with the 0 for front side
 7. For Back side starting with -1